reteo/Survival-Industry/Recipe.md

 #### Storage

 The lowly chest can be useful, but sometimes, it can be a hassle to deal with.
 It won't open if the lid is obstructed.
 It can't be placed next to a double-chest.
 This can make some unpleasant space issues in storage rooms, since you'll have a lot of empty space with nothing to put in it.
 And chests can hold a limited number of stacks of items, which can be frustrating if all those stacks are the same item.
-And let's not forget how messy chests can get over the course of play.
 To sort this whole mess out, we're gonna need a few things.

 First of all, larger chests would be nice.
 And then, it would be nice if they opened in a different direction than just up.
 And having a cheap storage multiblock would also help.
 Better storage provides all this.